Ronnie Lichtman: Career

-Among her significant ideas, Lichtman has suggested a new word for what midwives do at birth.
+Lichtman has suggested a new word for what midwives do at birth.
 Rejecting both the traditional idea of "delivering" babies (mothers deliver, not midwives) and the more whimsical "catching" babies that some midwives use (as an educator, she feels this diminishes the valuable hand skills that midwives use at birth), she has suggested the simple word "guide."
 She noted that this demeans neither the birthing woman nor the midwife and relates to both the midwife's role in helping women through labor and guiding the baby through the birth canal.